progrium/skypipe/README.md

 This represents a new paradigm of creating tools that transparently leverage the cloud to create magical experiences.
 It's not quite software as a service, it's software *with* a service.
 Nobody is using a shared, central service.
 The software deploys its own service on your behalf for you to use.

 Thanks to platforms like dotcloud (and Heroku), we can now build software leveraging features of software as a service that is *packaged and distributed like normal open source software*.

+## Contributing

+There aren't any tests yet, but it's pretty well documented and the code is written to be read.
+Fork and send pull requests.
+Check out the issues to see how you can be most helpful.

+## Contributors

+* Jeff Lindsay <progrium@gmail.com>

 ## License